federicodj/html5bootcamp/README.md

 Five weeks total.

-Three weeks for guided learning and two weeks for app development.
+Four weeks for guided learning and one more weeks for app development.

 → [index](#index)

 ###Technical Assistance

 You can contact other bootcamp participants or any available tutor if you need technical assistance.
-We will create one chat for boot camp members only, and another one for boot camp members and tutors when boot camp starts.
+####Channels
+* Slack: bootcampmvd2016.slack.com sign in with your email account,you'll find several channels.
+* Hangout: We're going top use Gmail hangout to daily calls, so please be sure to have a headset (or mic) and a hangout account.

 ###Performance Measurement